 Nine Months Later

 But who would toil tirelessly to fill this girl’s belly?
 Who would stand at the gate for her to ward off predators (both literal and figurative)?
 Who would move heaven and earth to ensure she had the best future possible?
-Who would someday meet her at the rear of a building and walk her down an aisle?
+And who would someday meet her at the rear of a building and walk her down an aisle?

 While the AIDS orphan crisis in Africa is by no means a new phenomenon, what struck me most in this convergence of issues was an echo of that original question, “Adam, where are you?”
 (Genesis 3:9).
 Where is the husband?
 Where is the father?
-Where is the protector, provider, and leader that God ordained for this household?
+And where is the protector, provider, and leader that God ordained for this household?

 In saying this, I do not by any means intend to suggest that women are incompetent or incapable of leadership, provision, or spiritual oversight.
 In fact, I would love to write more about how extremely capable in these areas we have observed African women to be.
-But the Bible is clear that God’s design for the family is rooted in the complementary relationship between the headship of a husband and the suitable help of his wife.
+But the Bible is clear.
+God’s design for the family is rooted in the complementary relationship between the headship of a husband and the suitable help of his wife.
 And in the myriad of instances in which we see this structure absent or distorted, both in the biblical text and history, we invariably see the accompanying carnage that results.

 If we learn anything from the New Testament, it is that this vision of the family is only possible through the power of the gospel.
 It is only possible with men who are filled with and empowered by the Holy Spirit to put off the age-old Adamic nature, and to put on Christ.
 That’s why ultimately the best care we can provide for widows and orphans is the faithful verbal proclamation of the good news in hopes that men are transformed and conformed into the image of the One who does not, like our forefather Adam, respond to the question “Where are you?” with mere excuses and abdication.
-Instead He takes responsibility for His bride by laying down His life for her, being raised on the third day, and ascending to the presence of His Father with the words, “Behold, I and the children God has given me” (Hebrews 2:13).
+Instead, He takes responsibility for His bride by laying down His life for her, being raised on the third day, and ascending to the presence of His Father with the words, “Behold, I and the children God has given me” (Hebrews 2:13).